 Recently released NSA documents revealed the existence of WAGONWIND, a USB hardware host tap that deanonymizes communications satellites.
 An anonymous administration source assured the public that the program would only be used in the event of a national emergency. (http://divergentdave.github.io/nsa-o-matic/)

 The NSA-o-matic is a very small piece of code that generates names of potential US NSA (National Security Agency) information infrastructures.
 We know from the files released by Edward Snowden something of the existence of sprawling cyber-security infrastructures such as XKEY, TREASUREMAP, and so forth (CJFE 2015).
 One of the problems in making sense of contemporary communication infrastructures is the sheer variety of channels, modalities, platforms, scales of operation and levels of infrastructural interdependency.
 The Snowden revelations, in all their confusing variety, attest to a kind of combinatorial delirium in generating new ways of interacting with infrastructures.
 The NSA-O-Matic plays on this combinatorial process to generate a litany of possible NSA infrastructures.
-The humour of the NSA-O-Matic derives partly from the disparity between the existence of a seemingly senseless juxtapositions -- USB hardware that deanonymizes communications satellites? -- and our still somewhat inchoate sense of infrastructures growing tendrils into every aspect of contemporary communications (wireless routers, skype conversations, network hubs, mobile phone conversations, social media, email messages, etc.) against a threadbare democratic mandate for their existence.
+The humour of the NSA-O-Matic derives partly from the disparity between the existence of seemingly senseless juxtapositions -- USB hardware that deanonymizes communications satellites? -- and our still somewhat inchoate sense of infrastructures growing tendrils into every aspect of contemporary communications (wireless routers, skype conversations, network hubs, mobile phone conversations, social media, email messages, etc.) against a threadbare democratic mandate for their existence.
 The public assurances given by government figures such as General Keith Alexander or Senator Dianne Feinstein contrasts with the perfunctory and weak oversight.
 The hard infrastructure of communication and the soft infrastructure of justice or government seem radically misaligned.

 This combinatorial delirium is not unique to the NSA or government intelligence agencies of a similar ilk.
 Indeed, their assiduous and passionate commitment to infrastructural access is well and truly part of the contemporary combinatorial processes I would like to focus on here.
 NSA-O-Matic points to a more general situation or to a process that elicits many different responses, on various scales across diverse cultural and social spheres.
 There is no single logic to the combinatorial exuberance at work in networked communication infrastructures, since it is the product of multiple determinations.
 We might look at the sheer abundance of 'apps,' relatively small pieces of software that connect mobile devices like phones into global-scale computing and communication infrastructures as another site of the combinatorial exuberance.